-Landing Page answers the question "Which of my site content did visitors find attractive?"
-It could be a blog post, an ebook, a list of features, or what have you.
+- Landing Page answers the question "What content on my site attracted the visitor" It could be a blog post, an ebook, a list of features, or what have you.

 We built Attributer to help you answer these two questions.
 As a result, the following data gets passed into Hubspot CRM by Attributer:

-Attributer needs no prompting to capture which channels (Organic Search, Paid Search, Paid Social) your leads come from.
+Attributer will capture which channels (Organic Search, Paid Search, Paid Social) your leads come from.
 It also collects further data on every channel (for instance, it also captures the Keyword, Ad Group, and Campaign for Paid Search).

 Attributer automatically captures the first page the lead sees on your site (I.e. dropbox.com/blog/best-file-storage-tools) as well as the category of the page (I.e. Blog).